- Who We Are

-Another key difference is the ability for the employee to make Roth contributions with a traditional 401(k).
+Another key difference is the ability of the employee to make Roth contributions with a traditional 401(k).
 This added flexibility comes with more administration requirements including non-discrimination testing.
 If your client has a small business with fewer than 100 employees, a traditional 401(k) may not be worth the added administrative work.
 If that is the case, then a SIMPLE IRA may be the best retirement plan option that allows employees to defer income with limited administration.

 Interested in comparing other plans?
 Check out how a Roth IRA compares to a Roth 401(k) here.

 Both SIMPLE 401(k)s and SIMPLE IRAs are solid retirement plan options for small business owners.
 What it ultimately comes down to is your client and their needs.
-Think about the participants’ ability to take out a loan against their funds, the withdrawal penalities, and eligibility requirements.
+Think about the participant’s ability to take out a loan against their funds, the withdrawal penalties, and eligibility requirements.
 In order to make the best decision for your client, their company, and their employees make sure to do ample research on each plan’s limits, requirements, and regulations.

 Finding and managing a retirement plan is no small undertaking.
 It may be worthwhile to partner with a retirement plan third party administrator who can custom design the optimal retirement plan for your clients and handle the day-to-day plan administration and compliance.